kamranahmedse/git-standup/README.md

 git standup
 ```

-If you run it in a folder containing multiple git repositories, it will go through each of the projects and give you the standup report for each one of them.
+If you run it in a folder containing multiple git repositories, it will go through all of your projects and then it will give you the standup report for each one of them.

 ## Options

-You can pass several options to modify how git-standup behaves
+You can pass several options to modify how `git-standup` behaves

 ```shell
 git standup [-a <author name>]